Gwyd0/Sparx-bwk/README.md

 This only works for **chrome,** so make sure you have **chrome installed**.
 ### Windows
 * Clone the repo and run the .exe
-* Make Sure that the .exe or .py file are in the same directory as the **Logs** file, if not create one.
+* Make Sure that the .exe or .py file are in the same directory as the **Logs** file, if not the .exe/.py should create one.
 You may have to update Chrome driver, as explained below.

 ## Bugs